1082-datascience/finalproject-finalproject-1082ds_group1/README.md

 	* Yes , from 0.64 to 0.983
 * What is the challenge part of your project?
 	* It is hard to select the feature, we make efforts to do that.
-	* We stil need to refer to others.
+	* We still need to refer to others.
 	* Try methods and compare the difference.

 ## Reference